 To properly track the process of point 2, integrating your CRM and marketing automation is essential in tracking the entire lifecycle of a potential customer, from website visitor to lead to sale.
 Sales will be armed with more information to engage the potential customer and marketing will be able to track where the best leads are coming from.

-In relation to this and if interested, Julia Eisman from Facebook will be talking about “Uncovering Next-Generation Digital Sales Strategies for Harmonizing your Marketing & Sales Teams” at the forthcoming BioPharma eMarketing Summit WEST in San Diego this May.
-In the talk she will be discussing:
+In relation to this and if interested, McKay Allen from Ivantis and Ben Atkinson from Clinical Genomics will be discussing next-generation digital strategies for harmonizing your marketing & sales teams at the forthcoming BioPharma eMarketing Summit EAST in Miami this September.
+They will be discussing: